MarinaNikon/1_Statistical_Inference/README.md

 ## Key Findings
 - Both groups showed a reduction in pain after treatment
 - The mean reduction in pain was **significantly greater in Group A** compared to Group B
-- Results suggest a stronger analgesic effect of the test drug relative to placebo

 ## Tools and Skills
 - R